node-js-libs/node.io/builtin/README.md

     $ cat urls.txt | node.io -s statuscode 3

+### query

+The query module can be used to quickly select data from a URL.
+Usage: `$ node.io query url [selector] [attribute]`

+Example 1 - pull front page stories from reddit

+    $ node.io query "http://www.reddit.com" a.title

+Example 2 - pull the href attribute from these links

+    $ node.io query "http://www.reddit.com" a.title href

 ### validate

 This module is a simple wrapper for [node-validator](https://github.com/chriso/node-validator).
 Available filters are: [int, url, ip, alpha, alphanumeric, email]